bryanseah234/sgNRIC2020/README.md

 # Singapore NRIC Barcode Generator
-Disclaimer: For educational purposes only.
-Used as a proof of concept.
+code to generate NRIC barcodes.

 <p align="center">
   <img src="https://github.com/bryanseah234/sgNRIC2020/blob/main/static/NRIC.png" />
 </p>

+## Disclaimer:
+1. USE AT OWN DISCRETION
+2. FOR EDUCATIONAL PURPOSES ONLY

-## Demo
+## Demo:
 https://sg-nric2020.herokuapp.com/

-## Frequently asked questions
+## Frequently asked questions:

 ### What’s a NRIC/FIN number?
 NRIC (National Registration Identity Card) is the identity document in use in Singapore.
 The NRIC number is a unique alpha-numeric serial number assigned to the document.